Holiday shopping tips: When to score the best deals in December

 Super Saturday: The Last Big Shopping Day Before Christmas

-For last-minute shoppers, December 21st—Super Saturday—is the day to mark on your calendar.
+For last-minute shoppers, Dec.
+21—Super Saturday—is the day to mark on your calendar.
 It’s one of the busiest shopping days of the year, and retailers will have plenty of in-store deals.
 Since shipping times may be tight, Super Saturday is your best chance to grab items in person and take advantage of discounts.

 “This is your last big chance to take advantage of deals and discounts, so if you missed all the other sales and still have shopping to do, mark this one on your calendars,” Gordon advises.